bruncanepa/book-holmes/README.md

 ## Current Limitations

-- Using free tiers for all third party services.
+- Using free tiers for all third party services (but Claudflare Browser Rendering).
 Is possible that we get rate limited.
 - Scraping flow is not 100% reliable.
 We depend on the book having a preview available for public access.
-- Scraping flow needs anti bot tech (e.g. user agent rotation, CAPTCHA solvers, proxy servers)
-- Google Vision free tier doesn't always detect books.
-Sometimes it thinks it's another object or sometimes it doesn't detecte anything.
 - Implemented architecture not suitable for a real word application.
 See more in [Real World Scenario](#real-world-scenario).

 ## Project Structure